-5. Principal Business (as of March 31, 2019)
+5. Principal Business (as of March 31, 2020)

-The Company is a stock corporation authorized as a financial instruments exchange holding company under the Financial Instruments and Exchange Act to engage in the administration and management of the corporate group, including subsidiaries Tokyo Stock Exchange, Inc. (TSE), Osaka Exchange, Inc. (OSE), Japan Exchange Regulation, and Japan Securities Clearing Corporation.
-The principal business of JPX Group is the establishment and operation of financial instruments exchange markets provided by TSE and OSE.
+The Company is a stock corporation authorized as a financial instruments exchange holding company under the Financial Instruments and Exchange Act to engage in the administration and management of the corporate group, including subsidiaries Tokyo Stock Exchange, Inc. (TSE), Osaka Exchange, Inc. (OSE), Tokyo Commodity Exchange, Inc., Japan Exchange Regulation, and Japan Securities Clearing Corporation.
+The principal business of JPX Group is the establishment and operation of financial instruments exchange markets provided by TSE and OSE, and of commodities exchange markets provided by Tokyo Commodity Exchange, Inc.

-6. Main Offices (as of March 31, 2019)
+6. Main Offices (as of March 31, 2020) The Company

-The Company